DreamCasterX/GoFileShare/README.md

 ### [Default file path]

-`Shares` - place any files you want to upload here
+`Uploads` - place any files you want to upload here

 `Downloads` - all the downloaded files will be saved here